Install NimbleTools Runtime on your Kubernetes cluster in minutes using our automated installer or manual Helm setup.

 High Availability

-Deploy multiple replicas of the operator and API:
+Deploy with multiple replicas and resource limits:

 --namespace nimbletools-system \

---set replicaCount= 3 \
+--set operator.replicaCount= 3 \

---set resources.requests.memory="512Mi" \
+--set controlPlane.replicaCount= 3 \

---set resources.requests.cpu="500m" \
+--set operator.resources.requests.memory="512Mi" \

---set persistence.size=20Gi \
+--set operator.resources.requests.cpu="500m" \

 --wait